antonmi/espec_phoenix/README.md

 ```
 The task creates `phoenix_helper.exs`, `espec_phoenix_extend.ex`, and basic specs folders and places simple examples there.

 `phoenix_helper.exs` has Phoenix related configurations.
+Replace `App.Repo` with your repo module.

-You must require this helper in your `spec_helper.exs`
+You must require this helper in your `spec_helper.exs`.
 Also you need restart `Ecto` transaction before each example.
 So `spec_helper.exs` should look like:
 ```elixir
 #require phoenix_helper.exs